-Currently training with Annie Sweet in Utah, Genevieve has developed into an accomplished rider with her sights set on representing The U.S. at the 2024 Paralympics.
+Currently training in Utah, and with Paralympic silver medalist and World bronze medalist Kate Shoemaker in Wellington, FL, Genevieve has developed into an accomplished rider with her sights set on representing the U.S. at the 2024 Paralympics.

 Officially classified nationally at age 9, Genevieve is a Grade IV rider and has been the youngest U.S. classified paraequestrian for four years.
 She is focused and passionate about being a competitive para equestrian.
-When she begins showing at her first CPEDI in 2022, she will become the youngest globally classified para dressage competitor.
+At her first international show (CPEDI3*) in 2022, she became the youngest globally classified para dressage competitor.

-At 12 years old, Genevieve earned two spots on the USEF Para Emerging Athletes list and also earned blue ribbons at the 2020 Para Dressage Championships, her first national event.
-Working with Button Baker, Genevieve earned scores up to 69% from international judges at the Tryon International Equestrian Center, on Penny Neault's mare, Viessa (Cross Creek Farms).
+At 12 years old, Genevieve earned two spots on the USEF Para Emerging Athletes list, earned blue ribbons at the 2020 Para Dressage Championships, her first national event, and was Emerging Athletes Reserve Champion.
+Working with Button Baker, Genevieve earned scores up to 69% from international judges at the Tryon International Equestrian Center, on Penny Neault's Georgian Grande mare, Viessa (Cross Creek Farms).

 2018 was her first season in rated shows.
 The only para rider and two to five years younger than all her competitors, she trained on one horse in Utah and competed on another in California.
 She qualified for the California Junior Championships, CDS Regionals and USDF Regionals at Training level, placing 5th and 6th overall in each competition and earning a CDS Top Ten placement.

-Genevieve Rohner is a triplet, born at 28 weeks.
-As a premature infant, her underdeveloped nervous system led to a diagnosis of Cerebral Palsy, Sensory Processing Disorder, Amblyopia and misaligned right leg bones.
+As a premature triplet, born at 28 weeks, Genevieve's underdeveloped nervous system led to a diagnosis of Cerebral Palsy, Sensory Processing Disorder, Amblyopia and misaligned right leg bones.
 One of her brothers had a stroke at birth and also has Cerebral Palsy.
 At four years old, he was in a Hippotherapy clinical trial with Ride-On Therapeutic Horsemanship, an International Para-equestrian Center of Excellence in Southern California.
 Genevieve decided to try Hippotherapy as well, and she fell in love the moment she sat on Sadie, the first horse she rode.